There’s a reason for why certain storytelling elements just keep coming back, again and again.

 The moment where all is lost.
 You must portray the deepest despair for the forces of good.

-This is the possibility for one of the side characters to shine.
+A possibility for a side character to shine.
 A light that shines into the total darkness of the moment.

-The shit hits the fan and the good puts everything at stake and overcomes — despite impossible odds.
+The shit hits the fan and the good puts everything at risk but and overcomes — despite impossible odds.

 10. The Pay-Off

 Public displays of relief and happiness, love and forgiveness.
-It’s great!
 We also learn that the hero has evolved.